 Rise of the Biovirate

 The Biovirate emerged on the planet Pereira, an isolated world corewards of the Veil Nebula.
-It was colonized and terraformed by a longshot colony expedition launched during the early Era of Imperial Empires by the Troyansky Clade-Collective.
+It was colonized and terraformed by a longshot colony expedition launched during the early Age of Consolidation by the Troyansky Clade-Collective.
 It was not part of the Wormhole Nexus and had no contact with any of the other worlds, being largely an interplanetary society.
 It developed into a densely connected information society not unlike most Inner Sphere societies, suffering the same sociological instabilities and complexities.
-In 4544 it suffered a massive hypereconomic and social breakdown, causing the death of 2 billion inhabitants.
+In 4544 AT it suffered a massive hypereconomic and social breakdown, causing the death of 2 billion inhabitants.
 In the wake of the disaster a very strong anti-AI sentiment rose up, and a form of anthropism developed into the dominant philosophy, chiefly inspired by Zoeific agitators, Bioprimacitist fundamentalism, and propaganda like Onekei Quent's Causes of Economic Recession, a webbook that made the author famous and stirred up enormous anti-aioid feeling with its simplistic analyses.
 Local AIs and vecs either fled, went underground or were killed.
 The higher toposophic factors responsible seem to have been either a post- or ex-Diamond Network or Panvirtuality blight, or a direct Panvirtuality or ex-Panvirtuality attack (authorities differ on details - for differing perspectives see Mind 21350 The Biovirate - a study in causes, and Jyba Mionphy Blights and Bionts); using the bionts as memetic vectors, and employing hyperbright ai viruses; there is no other way to explain how sapient grade bionts could overwhelm transapient ai.

 Isolated from the Version War and the chaos of the Inner Sphere, and utilising Zoeific supplied organic-based tech (including huge vat-based biocomputers) married to transapientech "black boxes" of unknown design and either post-Diamond Network or eccentric Panvirt origin, the new ideology, variously known as Onekeism and New Economy, became entrenched in the political, media, and corporate status quo.
 It soon synthesised with Jevitism, the local bio-animist religion, and various Neo-Selectionist ideologies such as the Biodarwinics of Hab Neuhgbaer and his school, to form a belief system implying that biological evolution was the ultimate goal of the universe, that all societies have to compete in a galactic survival of the fittest, that AI and other artificial life was an aberration of the natural order, and that altruism was only possible within a single genetic clade.
 Under the talented and charismatic demagogue-scholar Carmon Jefrir Lapkei, the ideology, calling itself the Biovirate, consolidated its hold over Pereira in the 4700's and began a program of genetic homogenization and memetic engineering, as well as an aggressive interstellar colonization effort.
 While they forbade the use of hylotech AI, they made extensive use of many artificially limited DNA-computers and other sub-intelligent bio-systems.